 It takes between 2 to 3 months for scars to flatten.
 Your scars will initially appear raised compared with the surrounding skin in the first six weeks after surgery and may appear a red or pink colour.
 As the body’s healing process progresses, localised postoperative inflammatory changes will settle down, and your scars will begin to mature.
 Post-operative swelling is most significant during the first four weeks after surgery.
 After this period, you should begin to notice your scars have become lighter in colour and may feel less tender to the touch.
 Itchiness can take several weeks to settle down fully.
 You can expect your scars to have fully matured after approximately six months post-surgery.

 After several years, breast reduction scars appear pale white in appearance.
 Patients with darker skin tones are more likely to develop hyperpigmented scars than those with lighter skin tones.
-Other factors that will determine the appearance of scarring of the breast reduction include the elasticity of the skin and whether you have any underlying medical conditions that could result in excessive scarring.
+Other factors that will determine the appearance of the breast reduction scarring include the skin’s elasticity and whether you have any underlying medical conditions that could result in excessive scarring.

 How to get rid of breast reduction scars?